-The purpose of the Pupil Development Grant is to improve educational attainment of pupils from low income families and who are entitled to free school meals (eFSM).
-School are expected to maximise the use of this funding by introducing sustainable strategies which will quickly lead to improved outcomes for pupils entitled to free school meals.
+The purpose of the Pupil Development Grant is to improve educational attainment and achievements of pupils who are entitled to free school meals (eFSM).

 As a school, we want to learn from the best practice in Wales and beyond by:

-– planning interventions that focus on improving the attainment of pupils from deprived backgrounds, regularly monitoring pupils’ progress and evaluating the impact of the intervention;
+– planning interventions that focus on improving the attainment of pupils who are entitled to free school meals, regularly monitoring pupils’ progress and evaluating the impact of the intervention;

 – integrating plans for the effective use of the PDG into the School Improvement Plan, basing our practice on sound evidence and including them as part of a whole school strategy;